BelfortJoao/TP-1-BD/README.md

 The Practical Work 1 aims to practice database concepts using MySQL Workbench.
 Databases, tables, relationships, and SQL queries will be created to exercise the knowledge acquired in the discipline.

-## Arquivos / Files

-- `script.sql`: Script SQL contendo a criação do banco de dados e outras operações.
-- `script.sql`: SQL script containing the creation of the database and other operations.

 ## Como Contribuir / How to Contribute

 Se deseja contribuir com este projeto, siga estas etapas: